-- 305 between the questions (1) What are the data telling me?, (2) What do I want to know? and (3) What is the dialectical relationship between (1) and (2)?
-This iterative process eventually led to the formulation of the three axes of authorial distribution (interpersonal, technological and temporal) argued for in this paper. - 310 This study was guided by the qualitative rigour framework proposed by Mullet (2018).
+This study was guided by the qualitative rigour framework proposed by Mullet (2018).
 Member checking was undertaken by sharing with families both interview transcripts and a draft version of this article to enable dialogue about the direction of analysis.
 Data analysis was shared and discussed with other researchers in conferences and research seminars, which can be useful to foreground researcher 'blind spots' or unwarranted interpretations.
-I kept a reflexive journal - 315 throughout the research which provided a space for exploring my evolving understandings and feelings in relation to the data (Ortlipp, 2008).
+I kept a reflexive journal throughout the research, which provided a space for exploring my evolving understandings and feelings in relation to the data (Ortlipp, 2008).

-Findings and Discussion
+Findings and discussion

-Here I argue for a model of distributed authorship with three axes (Figure 2), each of fluid and varying prominence for each participant and within each story.
+Here, I argue for a model of distributed authorship with three axes (Figure 2), each of fluid and varying prominence for each participant and within each story.
 Each axis is discussed in turn.